 Carbon monoxide (CO) is a dangerous gas that kills quickly and silently.
 The name “silent killer” was created to characterise this odourless, tasteless, colourless, non-irritating gas.
 If individuals are exposed to the gas in high concentrations or ignore it, they may be unable to escape as they lose consciousness.

 When it comes to death by poison, carbon monoxide exposure is a common cause, but those deaths are preventable.
 Here in this guide, Australian Dynamic Technology present everything you need to know about this silent killer.
+If you would like to understand how a bespoke gas detection system would be best for your business to protect against CO, give us a call.

 Carbon Monoxide is a gas, and it is present both indoors and outdoors.
 Carbon monoxide is produced as a result of burning certain fuels, including natural gas, wood, propane, oil, coal, kerosene, and petrol.
 Outdoors, carbon monoxide is most commonly produced by vehicle exhaust emissions.
 Indoors, CO is produced by appliances using fuels.
 For example, a gas cooker can produce CO.